constellation-app/constellation/CoreImportExportPlugins/src/au/gov/asd/tac/constellation/plugins/importexport/docs/import-from-database.md

 any queries are selected, there are no columns to match against.

 When you select "Load...", you will be presented with a list of saved templates.
-Select one from the list and select Ok.
+Select one from the list and select OK.
 The template will be loaded and will appear as it was when it was saved.

 ## Share Templates